Student Fellowship Opportunities

 Graduate Research Fellowships

-CIGLR sponsors 2 competitive Graduate Research Fellowships each year that provide graduate students $25,000 to work at University Partner institutions on research in the Great Lakes related to NOAA’s mission, in collaboration with NOAA research scientists.
+CIGLR sponsors 2 competitive Graduate Research Fellowships each year that provide graduate students $25,000 to work at Regional Consortium University Partner institutions on research in the Great Lakes related to CIGLR’s research themes, in collaboration with CIGLR or NOAA research scientists.
 Fellowship funds may be used for tuition, stipends, research supplies, and/or travel.

-The goals of this program are: 1) to increase training and educational opportunities for students in Great Lakes research; 2) to enhance academic and NOAA collaborations to improve research effectiveness; and 3) to increase student retention within the freshwater aquatic sciences.
+The goals of this program are: 1) to provide training and educational opportunities for students who will become the next generation of Great Lakes researchers, 2) enhance collaborations between CIGLR’s University Partners and PIs at NOAA GLERL, and 3) increase student retention within the freshwater aquatic sciences.